chaoss/wg-dei/README.md

 but please open an issue or post on the mailing list if we've missed anyone.

 If you find yourself missing, please create a pull request or reach out to a maintainer.
-We started to maintain this list after starting the workgroup and are likely missing some of you, also because we lost our email archive.
+We started to maintain this list after starting the workgroup and are likely missing some of you.
 If you find yourself listed here and want to be removed, please create a pull request or ask a maintainer.

 ## Related Works